Stabax/TinyConf/doc/GettingStarted.md

     stb::Config cfg("./path/to/file.cfg");

 You can therefore fill it with values by using its set method:

     int val = 5;
     cfg.set("MyVal", val); //Store "MyVal" key in config with value of 5

-And get them back anytime with get:
+Grab them back anytime with get:

     int val;
     cfg.get("MyVal", val);
     std::cout << "val was " << val << " !\n"; //Produces "val was 5 !"

+Or throw it away with erase:

+    cfg.erase("MyVal"); //Removes "MyVal" key from config

 When you feel like saving your keys to file, just use the save method:

     cfg.save(); //Writes to file

-Alright, alright, too easy ?\n
-Getting and setting values can work for any STL container or std::pair, for example the following code is valid
+Alright, too easy for your C++ master level ?\n Getting and setting values works for any STL container and std::pair, for example the following code is valid

     std::vector<int> vec = {0, 1, 2, 3, 4};